worried about what's

-Lots of things can make us feel worried.
-You might hear something on social media or from someone else.
-Some stuff can be hard to make sense of like politics, climate change, natural disasters and recent events like terrorist attacks.
+Some stuff can be hard to make sense of, like politics, wars, climate change, natural disasters or other world events like terrorist attacks.

-Hearing about terrorist attacks or bombings like the ones in Paris, Brussels or Orlando, can make you anxious or scared.
-You might feel unsafe or think people will attack the UK.
-If there are a lot of things in the news about the attacks, it can feel like the threat is massive.
-But it’s important to remember that in reality, terrorist attacks are very rare.
+Hearing about terrorist attacks or bombings can make you anxious or scared.
+You might feel unsafe or feel like an attack could happen at any time.
+But it's important to remember that these attacks are still rare.

 being bullied or treated badly